MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 • Drainage tubes will be placed at your incision site for several days to collect extra fluid

-• You’ll have swelling that starts to go down 3-6 weeks post-belt lipectomy.
-Most of the swelling disappears 2-3 months after the surgery
+• You’ll have swelling that starts to go down 3 – 6 weeks after your Belt Lipectomy.
+Most of the swelling should disappear 2 – 3 months after the surgery

 • You’ll likely be asked to wear compression garments to control the swelling during your recovery period

-• Bruising that peaks during the first two weeks and then starts to fade within a month
+• Bruising peaks during the first two weeks and then should start to fade within a month

-• Pain and discomfort are most noticeable during the first two to three days following 360 abdo and then start to subside
+• Pain and discomfort are most noticeable during the first 2 – 3 days following 360 Abdominoplasty, after which they should start to subside

-Most patients take around 4 weeks to return to normal activity and 6 weeks to resume strenuous exercise after a circumferential lipectomy.
-Make sure you follow your surgeon’s recommendations for recovery after belt abdominoplasty.
+Most patients take around four weeks to return to normal activity and 6 weeks to resume strenuous exercise after a Circumferential Lipectomy.
+Make sure you follow your surgeon’s recommendations for recovery after Belt Abdominoplasty.

 Risks of Belt Lipectomy